 With the right broker, you can buy and sell ETFs in seconds without meeting the person on the other side of your trade.
 A broker will also hold your capital to trade or invest with so it's important to choose the right broker - ideally one that offers the highest regulation, security and safety as possible.

-For example, investment firms operating under the Admiral Markets trademark offer the highest regulation from the UK Financial Conduct Authority, Australian Securities and Investments Commission, Estonian Financial Supervisory Authority and Cyprus Securities and Exchange Commission.
+For example, investment firms operating under the Admirals trademark offer the highest regulation from the UK Financial Conduct Authority, Australian Securities and Investments Commission, Estonian Financial Supervisory Authority and Cyprus Securities and Exchange Commission.

 Use the Best ETF Trading Platform